 Keep in mind that beloved summer vacation destinations such as Cape Cod, Nantucket, and Martha's Vineyard have their own airports, and flying may be worth the investment, particularly if you have limited vacation time and don't want to waste it sitting on a ferry or in traffic.

 - Location: Boston, MA

-- Best If: You're flying internationally
+- Best If: You're flying internationally.

 - Location: Windsor Locks, CT

 - Distance to Hartford: A 20-minute taxi will cost about $45.
-There's also a bus that takes 30 minutes and costs $1.75.
+A better option is the Bradley Flyer, an express bus to the capital city that takes 30 minutes and costs $1.75.

 - Location: Manchester, NH